Protect Your Family from the Dangers of Fire

 If a fire does start in your home, you have two options: extinguish it or escape.

 It’s important to have the proper fire extinguishers and know how to use them.
 In your kitchen, keep an extinguisher suitable for grease and electrical fires, such as the all-purpose ABC extinguisher.
-Also, keep fire extinguishers near the furnace, garage and in other locations where fires are most likely to start.
+Also, keep fire extinguishers near the furnace, garage, and in other locations where fires are most likely to start.
 Make sure your family knows how to use extinguishers.

-But remember that not all fires are controllable.
+Remember that not all fires are controllable.
 Fires spread quickly and easily, so only attempt to extinguish one if it is small and relatively contained.
 In other words, don’t take a risk.

 Plan an escape route

 Planning and practicing multiple escape routes with your family and designating a meeting place outside the home are the most important steps in knowing how to escape a fire.
 Every room should have at least two escape routes.
 Windows, as a secondary escape route, should never be painted shut.